Applied-Machine-Learning-Lab/AutoTransfer/README.md

 # AutoTransfer
-- Source code for AutoTransfer
+- Main Source code for AutoTransfer.
-- For reference only
+- Currently, the code provided is only used as a reference of model structure and process.